 Absolutely, some of them are cheaper than others.

-But, you should see how crowed Tienda Carmen is on a Saturday morning, when her customers come from far.
+But, you should see how crowded Tienda Carmen was on a Saturday morning, when her customers came from far.

 Don't forget, IGIC or 'General sales tax' in Tenerife is much lower like everywhere in Canarias compared to mainland Spain.
 However, you can't just say 6,5% (7% before in 2018) in Tenerife contrary to 21% IVA on mainland Spain.
 Some things on the Canary Islands also are higher taxed.
 Nevertheless, IVA makes a big difference when you buy a new holiday home.

 which is a general guide with many shopping links and learn, also, where and how to shop in the capital and its surroundings, about good customer service and more...